 We write in response to your recent letter offering £6,183 in relation to settlement.
 We find such low offers unhelpful although we accept that perhaps you were unaware of your client’s previous offer to our client, which was in fact much higher.

-As stated in our letter of [2nd September 2011], your client’s previous offer was 2 months’ PILON, plus an ex gratia payment of one month’s basic at £6,183 plus commission for May 2011.
-This was offered in a call by [Company] to [Employee] at around 11 am on Tuesday [7th June 2011].
-Your client also sent our client a spreadsheet setting out the commission calculation for May 2011 at £13,500.
+As stated in our letter of 2nd September [Year date], your client’s previous offer was 2 months’ PILON, plus an ex gratia payment of one month’s basic at £6,183 plus commission for May [Yer date].
+This was offered in a call by [Company] to [Employee] at around 11 am on Tuesday 7th June [Year date].
+Your client also sent our client a spreadsheet setting out the commission calculation for May [Year date] at £13,500.
 Thus your client’s previous offer totalled around £20,000 plus PILON, which exceeded your client’s most recent offer by £13,500.

 You have now put forward a lower offer, despite the fact that proceedings have progressed and our client has significantly strengthened his claim, by serving a questionnaire and by providing further information, a schedule of loss and evidence of mitigation of loss.
 Putting forward a lower offer only serves to antagonise the [Employee] and make the chance of a fully contested hearing much more likely.